-Dr. George Christou, Distinguished Professor, Department of Chemistry, College of Liberal Arts and Sciences, named 2015-2016 Teacher / Scholar of the Year.
+Dr. Scott K. Powers, Distinguished Professor, Department of Applied Physiology and Kinesiology, College of Health and Human Performance, named 2016-2017 Teacher / Scholar of the Year.

 Colleges are invited to submit nominations for the UF Teacher/Scholar of the Year Award for 2016-2017, due date is January 27, 2017.
 Originating in 1960, this is the University of Florida's most prestigious and oldest faculty award.
 It offers an honorarium of $6,000 in addition to other appropriate recognition.
 Current faculty members of the University are eligible for consideration for this significant award.
 The selected faculty member will receive an SEC Academic Consortium Faculty Achievement Award, and will be UF’s nominee for the SEC Professor of the Year award.